maxwax/maxlab/cookbooks/maxlab_plex/README.md

 # Description

-This cookbook deploys DNS via the bind (named) daemon on Red Hat 7.x and 8.x systems
+This cookbook deploys the Plex media server.

+* Plex will install at /var/lib/plexmediaserver with plex:plex ownership.
+* Unmount any manually created dedicated filesystem created at this mount point before running this cookbook.
+* After this cookbook deploys Plex, copy /var/lib/plexmediaserver/Library to the dedicated filesystem and mount it in place.

 # Requirements